kklt-zhang/PGDT/README.md

 This is the official PyTorch implementation of the paper **"PGDT: A Physics-Guided Dual-Teacher Framework for Semi-Supervised SAR Ship Detection"**

-This project is built upon the open-source detection toolbox [MMDetection](https://github.com/open-mmlab/mmdetection).

 ## 💡 Introduction
 Existing semi-supervised object detection (SSOD) methods are prone to self-reinforcing errors in SAR imagery due to their homogeneous network architectures and confirmation bias.